Published by FutureTecEra

 The team wants to prepare several content ideas for social media, an email newsletter, and a short promotional script.
 Before asking the AI to write anything, they define the audience, message, tone, and format.

-• Goal: explain how the app supports planning and focus
+- Goal: explain how the app assists with planning and focus

 Craft the Prompt